cockroachdb/docs/v23.1/ui-overview-dashboard.md

 To view this dashboard, [access the DB Console](ui-overview.html#db-console-access) and click **Metrics** on the left-hand navigation bar.
 The **Overview** dashboard is displayed by default.

-The time-series data displayed in DB Console graphs is stored within the CockroachDB cluster and accumulates for 30 days before being truncated.
-For details about managing this process, see this [FAQ](operational-faqs.html#can-i-reduce-or-disable-the-storage-of-time-series-data).
-As a result, for the first 30 days or so of a cluster's life, you will see a steady increase in disk usage and the number of ranges even if you aren't writing data to the cluster.
+The time-series data displayed in DB Console graphs is stored within the CockroachDB cluster and steadily increases for the first several days of a cluster's life, before an automatic job begins to prune it.
+By default, time-series data is stored for at 10-second resolution for 10 days, and at 30-minute resolution for 90 days.
+For details about managing this process, see this [How Can I Reduce or Disable the Storage of Time-series Data?](operational-faqs.html#can-i-reduce-or-disable-the-storage-of-time-series-data).
+In a new cluster, you will observe a steady increase in disk usage and the number of ranges even if you aren't writing data to the cluster.

 {% include {{ page.version.version }}/ui/ui-metrics-navigation.md %}